Skip to main content

 COFO Civil Rights Education Center

-To visit the COFO Civil Rights Education Center, contact the staff of the Margaret Walker Center at 601-979-3935 or mwa@jsums.edu.
+You can schedule your tour today of the COFO Civil Rights Education Center here, or contact the staff of the Margaret Walker Center at 601-979-3935 or mwa@jsums.edu.